 Merritt Hall was completely renovated in 2005 and houses 124 students.
 It is named for the late Ruth W. Merritt, former professor of English.
-Miss Merritt was a valuable member of the teaching faculty from 1941 to1971.
+Miss Merritt was a valuable member of the teaching faculty from 1941 to 1971.

 Ray Hodges Fine Arts Complex, originally used during the 1963-1964 session as the Fine Arts Center, houses the fine arts classes, including visual arts and music.
-Completion of Phase I of the 2014 renovations provided expanded visual arts studio space.
-Future phases will include improved music class and practice spaces as well as digital media studios.
+Completion of Phase I of the 2014 renovations provided expanded visual arts, music, and studio space.
+Future phases will include practice spaces as well as digital media studios.